-If we’re not marvelling at the beauty of this world, then we’re not paying attention.
+If you’re not marvelling at the beauty of this world, then you’re not paying attention.

 Cosmography as a word is no longer in vogue, but it once denoted attempts to map the entire cosmos.
 It differed from geography in that its scope included the celestial — other worlds, the heavens, creation — alongside terrestrial concerns like cartography, people, flora, and fauna.